 May 13th, the Nigerien Women’s Day

 On May 13th, 1991 the Nigerien women disapproved openly the obvious sex discrimination: women who represent 52% of the population, had only one seat out of forty-two at the national commission in charge of the preparation of the Sovereign National Conference.
 Nigerien women, representing the whole spectrum of political opinion, organized a protest march.
-They walked to the Ministry of Foreign Office where the meeting of this commission was taking place and were quite effective in getting five seats instead of one.
-Furthermore the Nigerien government declared the day May 13th, “Nigerien Women’s Day”.
+They walked to the Ministry of Foreign Office where the meeting of this commission was taking place and was quite effective in getting five seats instead of one.
+Furthermore, the Nigerien government declared the day May 13th, “Nigerien Women’s Day”.

 Tarbiyya Tatali’s brochures